TomRottier/SprintingModel_julia/README.md

 # SprintingModel_julia
-Sprinting model convert from fortran to julia
+Sprinting model converted from fortran to julia